Jmanrules007/Soul-Moon/artifacts/champion-relics.md

 You gain a +1 to attack and damage rolls made with this magic weapon; this bonus increases to +2 when you reach 9th level, and +3 when you reach 16th level.
 The weapon has the following additional properties.

 _**Shared Inspiration.**_ The _Silent Singer_ grants you a portion of Ganu's power and creativity.
 The rapier has 5 charges that can be spent on some of the weapon's properties.
-These charges can also be used as Bardic Inspiration, and you can spend and combine them with any uses of Bardic Inspiration you already have from another source.
-The rapier regains 1d6 charges at dawn, but you can also expend uses of Bardic Inspiration in place of charges.
+These charges can also be used as Bardic Inspiration, and you can spend them on any Bardic Inspiration features you already have from another source.
+A Bardic Inspiration Die expended by a rapier charge is a d8.
+The rapier regains 1d6 charges at dawn, but you can also expend uses of Bardic Inspiration in place of charges, which also uses your own Bardic Inspiration Die size.

 _**Song of the Blade.**_ Attacks made with the _Silent Singer_ use your Charisma modifier for the attack and damage rolls instead of Strength or Dexterity.
-Additionally, once on each of your turns when you hit a target with the _Silent Singer_, you can expend up to 5 charges, roll a number of Bardic Inspiration die equal to the number of charges spent, and choose one of the following secondary effects:
+Additionally, once on each of your turns when you hit a target with the _Silent Singer_, you can expend up to 5 charges, roll a number of Bardic Inspiration Die equal to the number of charges spent, and choose one of the following secondary effects:

-- **Sneak Attack.** You deal additional weapon damage equal to the roll.
+- **Sneak Attack.** You deal additional weapon damage equal to the Bardic Inspiration roll total.
-- **Mocking Attack.** The target subtracts the number rolled from the next saving throw they make before the start of your next turn.
+- **Mocking Attack.** The target subtracts the Bardic Inspiration total number rolled from the next Saving Throw they make before the start of your next turn.

 _**Personality.**_ The _Silent Singer_ contains the soul of Ganu Frightfrightener, a great Hero who voluntarily embodied this weapon to pass on his wisdom to adventurers protecting the Soul Moon.
 Ganu was a creative soul who was forced by the Incursion of the Hells to relinquish his love of music and art, instead being keyholed into the more "useful" role of a rogue, but his desire to contribute to the act of artistic expression draws the blade to connect with creative individuals.